Everything you need to know about the small business excemption.

 HR for Health Can Help

 We understand that HR is complex, which is why HR for Health, we provide you with the tools you need to simplify human resources.
-Whether you’re a dentist, physician, optometrist, chiropractor, physical therapist, or own/manage a related health care practice, we’re here to help you make the right decisions today so that you are protected tomorrow.
+Whether you’re a dentist, physician, optometrist, chiropractor, physical therapist, or own/manage a related dental practice, we’re here to help you make the right decisions today to protect you tomorrow.

 If you are a current HR for Health client and have additional questions, please reach out to our team by calling 877-779-4747.
 Please keep in mind that due to an influx in questions related to the COVID-19 outbreak, our response time may be slower than usual, but we will get back to you as soon as we can!